 Overall I thought it was just a very well planned festival!
 There were plenty of seats, plenty of entry points, (nearly) plenty of toilets.
 There was enough space and enough going on.
 There was a VIP area with a great view and good atmosphere away from the main area.
 There were plenty of staff and as I said, it was clean and responsible!
 What more could you ask for?

-To read more about the Berlin Festival then check out the site here!
+To read more about the Berlin Festival check out the site here!

-To read more about all of the Festivals then check out the site here!
+To read more about all of the Festivals check out the site here!